david2611/isaac_ros_bridge_codelets/gt_pose_publisher/README.md

 3. The first stage is probably not necessary but I found it useful to understand what was going on within Isaac with ground-truth poses.
     * To use this stage effectively, you will need to define a PoseInitializer to define the gt_robot_init and gt_world poses.
     * These poses should be based upon what is written in carter_full.config.json and would need to be updated for any change of map.
+4. Visualizing of ground-truth object code currently has hard coded colour values and not all classes we can have are accommodated in the current setup.
+This needs to be updated.

 Isaac Codelet Names